6G-SANDBOX/TNLCM/tn_template_lib/README.md

 ## [Descriptor WP5 - REFERENCE TN](./reference_tn.yaml)

+> [!NOTE]
-> **_NOTE:_**  There is a provisional descriptor for the reference TN because of a bug deploying VMs with many network interfaces into the same virtual network.
+> There is a provisional descriptor for the reference TN because of a bug deploying VMs with many network interfaces into the same virtual network.

 ### Components